Stolz/linux-cheat-sheets/squash_dir.md

 After you install one of them, make sure to apply the kernel patch they include and recompile your kernel.
 If the choosed ebuild has the USE="kernel-patch" and you enable it, the patch will be automatically applied to your kernel sources at /usr/src/linux.

+You can also use `sys-kernel/aufs-sources` which are the same than `sys-kernel/gentoo-sources`but includding aufs support.

 ## Installation